Practice Essentials

 Few absolute contraindications to the surgical removal of an acoustic tumor exist.
 Serious medical illness may make surgical removal in some patients too risky.
 Surgery must often be performed for large tumors with brain stem shift and obstructive hydrocephalus, even in the presence of significant medical illness.
 The translabyrinthine approach is contraindicated in a patient with chronic otitis media.

 The decision to operate should be carefully considered when the tumor is within the internal auditory canal of a patient's only hearing ear.
-In some cases, observing the tumor until hearing has been lost is best, while in other cases, attempting surgical removal with hearing conservation is more prudent.
+In some cases, observing the tumor until hearing has been lost is best, while in other cases, attempting surgical removal with hearing preservation is more prudent.